Water protectors win the battle, but lose the war

 “The pipeline route will disturb graves and other sacred sites, and the tribes have not been given an adequate chance to identify those resources, those cultural resources,” Steele said.
 “The tribes have said … they have a responsibility to speak for resources that can’t speak for themselves.
 That includes water, plants, animals, unborn children.
 When they call themselves water protectors, that’s what they mean.
 They’re trying to stand up for those that can’t speak for themselves.”

-December 2016 was a roller coaster of emotions, Steele said.
+Steele said December 2016 was a roller coaster of emotions for her.
 She felt proud of the water protectors for giving a voice to the issue, especially because many were indigenous people who were coming together for the first time.
 She also felt frustration when it looked like the pipeline was moving forward.

 How water protectors at Standing Rock reacted to journalists